The information and resources below aim to provide answers to the frequently asked questions of Langara Continuing Studies students.

 A list of Continuing Studies scholarships can be found here.

-Disability Services works with students with disabilities to arrange appropriate support services on a case-by-case basis.
-If you are a student with a disability and require accommodations, please contact Disability Services to make an intake appointment and provide the appropriate medical documentation, preferably at least three three months prior to the start of the semester to allow adequate time to arrange accommodations.
+Accessibility Services works with students with disabilities to arrange appropriate support services on a case-by-case basis.
+If you are a student with a disability and require accommodations, please contact Accessibility Services to make an intake appointment and provide the appropriate medical documentation, preferably at least three three months prior to the start of the semester to allow adequate time to arrange accommodations.

 Where completion of a final examination is required in order to receive credit for a course, students must be available for your examinations as scheduled.
 It is your responsibility to be aware of the time and date of your final examinations as indicated on the final version of the examination schedule.
 If possible, final examinations will be rescheduled upon request for any student scheduled to write: